How Often Does Your Cat Need to Visit the Vet

 Number of Vet Visits in a Cat’s Lifetime

-Although indoor cats may live longer, this doesn’t mean they don’t need regular checkups from a vet to prevent unwanted health issues from emerging.
+Indoor cats may end up living longer, but it doesn’t mean that they don’t need regular check-ups from a vet to prevent underlying health issues from emerging.

 How often your cat sees the vet will depend on: